bowbahdoe/magic-bean/README.md

 <img src="./logo.png"></img>

-A very basic library which will generate POJOs.
+A very basic library which will generate getters and setters.

 Requires Java 21+.